rajeevphysics/Obsidian-MathMatter/Notes/Nuclear Physics/Nuclear Energy & Binding Energy.md

 N (# Nuctrons)

 So for this: $$ _{6}^{14}\textrm{C}$$
-We can find some information about this partcle assuming that
+We can find some information about this particle assuming that
 $$\begin{array}{c} R_0 = 1.2 F \quad \text{F = $10^{-15} m$} \\
 u = 1.660538782(82) \times 10^-27 \\
 m_p = 1.007276 u \\